calo001/fondo-android/README.md

 # fondo-android
-Find beautiful wallpapers for Android
+Find the most beautiful wallpapers for Android